inLabFIB/imp-sql/docs/USERS_GUIDE.md

 #### Datetimes & Intervals
 - SQL Date(): Contains the fields YEAR, MONTH and DAY.
 - SQL Time(`tfsp`): Contains the fields HOUR, MINUTE and SECOND.
-(NOT IMPLEMENTED YET)
 - SQL DateTime(`tfsp`)*: Datatype which is the addition of SQLDate and SQLTime with their restrictions and ranges.
 - SQL Timestamp(`tfsp`): YEAR, MONTH, DAY, HOUR, MINUTE and SECOND.
-Synonym for rowversion which is a guaranteed unique value and with higher range limitations in respect to SQLDateTime (NOT IMPLEMENTED YET)
+Synonym for rowversion which is a guaranteed unique value and with higher range limitations in respect to SQLDateTime
 - SQL Interval(): Can be of 2 types: (NOT IMPLEMENTED YET)
   - YEAR-MONTH():  Information of YEAR-MONTH.
   - DAY-TIME(`tfsp`): Information of DAY-HOUR-MINUTE-SECOND.

-*DateTime is not from the SQL92 standard but is also added!
+*DateTime is ANSI standard but not from the SQL92 revision!

 [comment]: <> (TODO: FINISH THIS)